zukonake/lux-shared/IDEAS.md

 * various game modes
     * start in a cold biome with a furnace
     * start without eyes but with very good hearing abilities
-* surface could exist, but would be probably barren, still - interesting things could be found from time to time
 ### Mechanics
 * co-op survival multiplayer
     * players specializing in various schools of magic being efficient